nforrester/NexPlane/README.md

 # NexPlane

 NexPlane can help you drive a Celestron NexStar telescope mount to track airplanes and satellites.
+SynScan mounts will probably work too, but have not been tested.

 In order to track airplanes, you will need a source of live data about airplanes near you in SBS-1 (BaseStation) format.
 An easy way to generate such data is with an